Euglossa cordata

 Euglossa cordata is a primitively eusocial orchid bee of the American tropics.
 The species is known for its green body color and ability to fly distances of over 50 km.
 Males mostly disperse and leave their home nests, while females have been observed to possess philopatric behavior.
 Because of this, sightings are rare and little is known about the species.
 However, it has been observed that adults who pollinate certain species of orchids will become intoxicated during the pollination.

 Taxonomy and phylogeny

 Euglossa cordata is a member of the genus Euglossa in the tribe Euglossini within subfamily Apinae of the hymenopteran family Apidae.
 Euglossini pollinate throughout the American tropics, and are known for their bright, metallic appearance.
 Euglossini is one of four tribes of the family Apinae, along with Meliponini (stingless bees), Bombini (bumble bees), and Apini (honey bees).
-There are five genera of Euglossini: Algae, Exaerete, Eufriesa, Eulaema, and Euglossa.
+There are five genera of Euglossini: Aglae, Exaerete, Eufriesa, Eulaema, and Euglossa.